Fatty Acids: Polyunsaturated with

 As with the n-6 family, the fatty acid elongase designated ELOVL4 is responsible for the biosynthesis of the very-long-chain polyunsaturated fatty acids (up to C38) of the n-3 family found in the retina, brain, testis and skin, and in marine animals.
 There is a report that an increase in concentration of these fatty acids is a factor in neurodegeneration in frontotemporal dementia.

 The whitefly, Bemisia tabaci, an agricultural pest that feeds on phloem sap of many plants, has acquired a plant Δ12 desaturase gene family BtFAD2 by horizontal transfer, which enables it to produce linoleic acid and thence further polyunsaturated fatty acids and prostaglandins required for reproduction de novo.
-Similarly, in contrast to higher plants and mammals, the nematode C. elegans and many related species possess all the enzymes required for the synthesis of 20:4(n‑6) and 20:5(n‑3) fatty acids de novo.
-In this instance, an unusual bifunctional Δ12/Δ15 desaturase is utilized in the synthesis of the linoleate/linolenate precursors.
+Similarly, in contrast to higher plants and mammals, the nematode C. elegans and many related species possess all the enzymes required for the synthesis of 20:4(n‑6) and 20:5(n‑3) fatty acids de novo, and the same may be true for Collembola (springtails, tiny hexapod arthropods).
+With nematodes, an unusual bifunctional Δ12/Δ15 desaturase is utilized in the synthesis of the linoleate/linolenate precursors.
 Many primitive marine invertebrates have an omega-3 desaturase, and so they can synthesise omega‑3 polyunsaturated fatty acids from omega-6 precursors, including arachidonic acid, and the marine copepod Tigriopus californicus possesses all the desaturases (including Δ4) and elongases necessary for the biosynthesis of docosahexaenoic acid de novo.

 8. Biosynthesis of Polyunsaturated Fatty Acids by a Polyketide Route

-It is believed that as the chain elongates ketones groups formed initially are reduced to hydroxyls, and this is followed by dehydration reactions to introduce the double bonds.
-For this purpose, six active centres are required: 3-ketoacyl synthase, 3-ketoacyl-ACP-reductase, dehydrase, enoyl reductase, dehydratase/2-trans 3-cis isomerase, dehydratase/2-trans and 2-cis isomerase.
-These take part in a sequence of reactions involving chain elongation, trans-double bond formation and isomerization to the cis-conformation to produce fatty acids of both the omega-3 and omega-6 families, ultimately of (DHA or 22:6(n-3)) and docosapentaenoic (DPA or 22:5(n-6)) acids as shown.
+As the chain elongates, it is believed that the ketones groups formed initially are reduced to hydroxyls, and this is followed by dehydration reactions to introduce the double bonds.
+For this purpose, six catalytic centres are required: 3-ketoacyl synthase, 3-ketoacyl-ACP-reductase, dehydrase, enoyl reductase, dehydratase/2-trans 3-cis isomerase, dehydratase/2-trans and 2-cis isomerase.
+These take part in a sequence of reactions that include chain elongation, trans-double bond formation and isomerization to the cis-conformation to produce fatty acids of both the omega-3 and omega-6 families, ultimately of (DHA or 22:6(n-3)) and docosapentaenoic (DPA or 22:5(n-6)) acids as shown.

 In marine Gammaproteobacteria, the polyketide/fatty acid synthase mechanism is encoded by a set of five genes, which are regulated by a novel transcriptional regulator.
 Much remains to be learned of this process in relation to EPA and DHA synthesis, but it is evident that it proceeds via different intermediates from the well-established aerobic pathway, so that analyses of fatty acid compositions can suggest which pathway is involved as illustrated.